coder/code-server/doc/guide.md

 sudo systemctl restart code-server@$USER
 ```

-Alternatively, you can specify the SHA-256 of your password at the `hashedPassword` field in the config file.
+Alternatively, you can specify the SHA-256 of your password at the `hashed-password` field in the config file.
-The `hashedPassword` field takes precedence over `password`.
+The `hashed-password` field takes precedence over `password`.

 ### How do I securely access development web services?